 This CP will be reviewed by IdenTrust from time to time.
-Errors, updates, or suggested changes to this document should be communicated to helpdesk@IdenTrust.com.
+Errors, updates, or suggested changes to this document should be communicated to policy@IdenTrust.com.
 Such communication shall include a description of the change, a change justification, and contact information for the person requesting the change.

-9.12.1 Procedure for Amendment Updated CP versions are posted on IdenTrust's web site at https://secure.identrust.com/certificates/policy/igc/index.html.
+Amendment https://secure.identrust.com/certificates/policy/igc/index.html.
 Changes to this CP become effective upon publication of an amended version of the CP in the Repository.
 9.12.2 Notification Mechanism and Period IdenTrust, at its discretion, will notify affected PKI Participants via email or via IdenTrust's web site of CP changes.
 PKI Participants may file comments regarding changes that materially or adversely affect the PKI Participant's operations within 15 days of original notice.
 All comments must be written and signed in ink or digitally signed.
 Decisions with respect to CP changes and the effective date of any new CP version are at the sole discretion of IdenTrust.

-9.12.3 Circumstances Under Which an OID Must be Changed If a change in this CP is determined by the IdenTrust PMA to change the level of assurance provided from the currently specified OID for a particular type of Certificate, then the revised version of this CP will also contain a revised OID for that type of Certificate.
+9.12.3 Circumstances Under Which an OID Must be Changed

+If a change in this CP is determined by the IdenTrust PMA to change the level of assurance provided from the currently specified OID for a particular type of Certificate, then the revised version of this CP will also contain a revised OID for that type of Certificate.